ECB shifts into crisis mode as coronavirus bites eurozone economy | DW | 12.03.2020

 Double whammy of supply and demand shocks

-But despite Lagarde's bold promise that the shock will be temporary if the right steps were taken, many analysts believe that the challenges facing the coronavirus-hit econmies around the world will be different and much more complex this time.
+But despite Lagarde's bold promise that the shock will be temporary if the right steps were taken, many analysts believe that the challenges facing the coronavirus-hit economies around the world will be different and much more complex.

 Holger Schmieding, chief economist at Berenberg Bank, for example, says the world is facing "a medical emergency that monetary and fiscal policy cannot fix."
 Monetary stimulus could spur demand for goods, he told the news agency Reuters, but the global health crisis is also dealing a blow to the supply side of economies.